DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach, while IVV tracks S&P 500 Index using a basket strategy.
+ITOT tracks S&P Total Market Index with an index approach, while IVV tracks S&P 500 Index with a basket approach.
 Beta is 1.04 for ITOT and 1.0 for IVV, indicating IVV is less volatile relative to the market.

 ITOT beta1.04